yehia67/documentation/node-software/0.1/iri/concepts/the-ledger.md

 An IRI node is considered synchronized when it has solidified all the milestones up to the latest one.

-You can find out if a node is synchronzed by checking that its `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.
+You can find out if a node is synchronized by checking that its `latestMilestoneIndex` field is equal to the `latestSolidSubtangleMilestoneIndex` field.

 The `latestMilestoneIndex` field is the index of the latest milestone that the IRI has received from its neighbors.